RayofLightz/pymsfrpc/docs/_build/html/_sources/index.rst.txt

      **PAYLOAD MUST BE TRUE IF USING THE PAYLOAD TYPE** Port other meathods
 ===================
-  The metasploit has multiple more meathods in the pro version.
+  The metasploit project has more meathods in the pro version.
 I can't properly test any of the modules becuase I don't own a copy of the pro version.
 So instead I can show you how one would port the meathod.
 .. highlight:: python